Malcolm Butler: 2015 season

 Following the departures of Darrelle Revis, Brandon Browner, and Kyle Arrington, Butler was promoted to a starting cornerback position at the start of the 2015 season.
-During Week 2, against the Buffalo Bills, Butler caught his first regular-season interception and returned it to the Bills 30-yard line.
+During Week 2 against the Buffalo Bills, Butler recorded his first regular-season interception and returned it to the Bills 30-yard line.
 On November 15, Butler was matched up against New York Giants' Odell Beckham Jr., who made four catches for 104 yards and a touchdown on twelve targets.
 Butler made a strip of Beckham in the end zone when it looked like Beckham had secured possession of the football for a touchdown.
-The touchdown, which would have given the Giants the lead with 1:45 to play, was nullified by the officials and helped the Patriots hold the Giants to a field goal, after which Stephen Gostkowski kicked a 54-yard field goal for the Patriots to win with 1 second remaining.
-The next week, Butler held Buffalo Bills wide receiver Sammy Watkins to 39 yards on three catches.
+The touchdown, which would have given the Giants the lead with 1:45 to play, was nullified by the officials and helped the Patriots hold the Giants to a field goal, after which Stephen Gostkowski kicked a 54-yard field goal for the Patriots to win with one second remaining.
+In the next game, Butler held Buffalo Bills wide receiver Sammy Watkins to 39 yards on three catches.
 Overall, Butler led all Patriots in total snaps, and was the only Patriot defensive player to play more than 90 percent of defensive snaps in 2015.
 As a result of his high snap count and low salary, Butler received a performance-based pay bonus of $319,282.65, the highest of any Patriot in 2015 and the fifth-highest in the league.

 On December 22, 2015, Butler was named to the 2016 Pro Bowl.

 2016 season

 In the season opener against the Arizona Cardinals on September 11, Butler broke up a potential touchdown pass to Michael Floyd in the fourth quarter.
-In Week 7, against the Pittsburgh Steelers, he notched his first interception, picking off a pass from backup quarterback Landry Jones intended for wide receiver Antonio Brown.
-In Week 11, against the San Francisco 49ers, Butler recorded his first career NFL sack against Colin Kaepernick.
-In Week 13, against the Los Angeles Rams, Butler intercepted rookie quarterback Jared Goff for his second interception of the season.
-Against the New York Jets in Week 16 on Christmas Eve, Butler had the first multi-interception game of his career: he picked off both Bryce Petty and Ryan Fitzpatrick and also recovered a fumble.
+During Week 7 against the Pittsburgh Steelers, he notched his first interception of the season, picking off a pass from backup quarterback Landry Jones intended for wide receiver Antonio Brown.
+During Week 11 against the San Francisco 49ers, Butler recorded his first NFL sack on Colin Kaepernick.
+Two weeks later against the Los Angeles Rams, Butler intercepted rookie quarterback Jared Goff for his second interception of the season.
+Against the New York Jets in Week 16 on Christmas Eve, Butler had the first multi-interception game of his career after picking off both Bryce Petty and Ryan Fitzpatrick and also recovering a fumble.
 Butler was named second-team All-Pro by Pro Football Focus and the Associated Press.
 On February 5, 2017, Butler won his second Super Bowl championship as the Patriots defeated the Atlanta Falcons in overtime by a score of 34–28 in Super Bowl LI.
 In the game, Butler had two total tackles.

 Butler was ranked 99th by his fellow players on the NFL Top 100 Players of 2017.